DevExpress/localization/README.md

 ## Feedback and Support

-If you cannot run or use our Localization Platform, or if you have questions about supported functionality, please submit your questions via the [DevExpress Support Center](www.devexpress.com/ask) or the [GitHub Issues](https://github.com/DevExpress/localization/issues) tab.
+If you cannot run or use our Localization Platform, or if you have questions about supported functionality, please submit your questions via the [DevExpress Support Center](https://www.devexpress.com/ask).
 We are happy to help and appreciate your feedback.